Next course: 1-12 June 2015

 Your Teacher Trainers – experience and expertise

-Coordinator Maria Kirsten is joined by Byron Yoga Centre founder and director, John Ogilvie, Australian yoga community legends, Eve Grzybowski, Libbie Nelson and Judy Krupp, as well as senior BYC teacher trainers, Ana Davis, Jacinta McEwen, Lila Kirtana, and Malcolm Knights.
+Coordinator Maria Kirsten is joined by Byron Yoga Centre founder and director, John Ogilvie, Australian yoga community legends, Eve Grzybowski, Libbie Nelson and Judy Krupp, as well as senior BYC teacher trainers, Ana Davis and Lila Kirtana.

 Facilitator: Maria Kirsten, MA,E-RYT